yoonaa54/public_breakthrough_flutter/assets/markdown/courseActivity0.md

 ## Basic terminology

-`terminal` - you might know this as a command prompt or cmd window or something similar
+`terminal` - you might know this as a command prompt or cmd window or something similar.

+`browser` - you may also see mention of `web browser`.
+For the purpose of this course it is assumed that you are using Google Chrome.

 ## Using the terminal with this course